ISIC-Research/lesion-size-2020/ADAE/README.md

 cd ..
 ```

-Then please clone the ADAE repository using
+Then please clone the ADAE repository using, and fix erroneous line break

 ```
 mkdir code
 git clone http://github.com/haqishen/SIIM-ISIC-Melanoma-Classification-1st-Place-Solution/ ./code chmod 755 code/*.py
+patch code/predict.py fixed/predict.patch
 ```

 And then download the pre-trained model weights into the correct folder